 Salak Phet, Chek Bae and Long Beach resorts, bungalows and guesthouses are very limited in scope, so do not expect the same range of options as over on the west coast.

-If wanting to stay here, do bear in mind that the two beaches at Long Beach and Wai Chek are not in any way readily accessible, nightlife is non-existent and the few restaurants around, close early.
-Unfortunately, public taxis too only run three times daily back and forth from the ferries, so without your own transport, getting about can be both an organisational headache and very expensive.
+Public taxis only run three times daily back and forth from Ao Sapparot Pier, so without your own transport, getting about can be both an organisational headache and very expensive.

-What the area does offer, however, is authentic and local Koh Chang life, tons of peace and quiet and some wonderful scenery.
-With all this in mind, therefore, here is our round-up of the resorts, bungalows and guesthouses in Salak Phet, Chek Bae and Long Beach.
+What the area does offer, however, is authentic and local Koh Chang life, peace and quiet and some wonderful scenery.

 Salak Phet Resorts and Guesthouses

-On the whole, accommodation in Salak Phet consists of Thai homestays, but scattered about, you will find some a few surprises tucked away.
+Accommodation in Salak Phet principally consists of Thai homestays, but scattered about, you’ll also find a few surprises.

-Salak Phet Seafood is situated at the very far end of the bay, a mixture of simple a/c rooms at 1,600bt for a double or more elaborate cabanas over the water at up to 4,000bt.
+Salak Phet Resort (and Seafood), perhaps the best of the Salak Phet resorts, is situated at the very far end of the bay in the area known as Baan Rong Than.
+It’s a mixture of simple a/c rooms at 1,400bt for a double or more elaborate cabanas over the water at 4,500bt.

 Years back, a never completed road was constructed with the intention of linking up Salak Phet and Bang Bao on the west coast.
 It has deteriorated enormously over the years but it does give access to the remote and undeveloped Wai Chek Beach and here you will find the occasional Crusoe type pitching a tent – all bungalow operations previously opened there have now closed.